oddbird/oddleventy/content/workshops/cascading-layouts.md

     icon: icons/ribbon
 summary: |
-  CSS layout techniques have come a long way since the early days of Responsive Design, but many websites are still using decade-old approaches that require more fragile code
+  CSS layout techniques have come a long way since the early days of responsive design, but many websites are still using decade-old approaches that require more fragile code